About Ludlow

 Business & Licensing Records

-The San Bernardino County Economic Development Agency oversees business-related public records and services for the Ludlow community.
-This agency maintains information on business licenses, zoning regulations, and permits issued within the county.
-Local entrepreneurs and business owners can consult the agency's online resources or schedule in-person appointments to inquire about starting, operating, or expanding a business in Ludlow.
+The San Bernardino County Economic Development Agency oversees business related public records and services for Ludlow and other unincorporated areas.
+This agency maintains information on business licenses, zoning regulations, and permits issued within San Bernardino County.
+Local entrepreneurs and business owners can consult the agency's online resources or schedule in-person appointments to inquire about starting, operating, or expanding a business in the area.

 Elections & Voter Records